Last Updated: April 26, 2020

 Achieving an accurate polar alignment is relatively easy with the SkyGuider Pro.
 The SGP comes with a built-in polar scope, which will allow to you precisely align to the north star, provided you have the smartphone app.
 Android users should buy the Polar Finder App, while iPhone users can get this PolarScope Align app.
 The app is critical for an accurate alignment, as you will need to know the exact spot to position Polaris inside of the polar scope reticle.

-One very minor problem I do have with the SkyGuider Pro is that the polar scope is only illuminated at certain angles, and you need to rotate the reticle around to get it precisely lined up.
-Also, there's a chance your polar scope can be misaligned, which will cause serious problems during your polar alignment.
+One problem I do have with the SkyGuider Pro is that the polar scope is only illuminated at certain angles, and you need to rotate the reticle around to get it precisely lined up.
+Depending on your declination bracket configuration, this may cause some problems.
+For example, I need to rotate my entire camera upside-down to activate the red light.
+This is scary at night, having my camera dangling while I do a precise polar alignment.
+If you keep the default configuration, you should only have to rotate things slightly.
 For more information, check out this discussion.

 Thankfully, the counterweight system is very easy to install and use.
 Balancing the counterweight is also a quick, easy process thanks to the design of the SkyGuider Pro.
 Simply loosen the clutch, rotate the mount so that the camera and counterweights are horizontal and move the actual counterweight in or out until the system is balanced.
 Having come from the SkyTracker Pro, and its awful counterweight system, this is my favorite part of the SkyGuider Pro!